odacremolbap/kheer/docs/building.md

 ## Make targets

+_User facing_ targets are

 - `clean`

     Deletes `./_output` folder.

-- `build`
+- `all` or `build`

-    Is the default taget.
+    Is the default target.
 It compiles an amd64 binary for your current OS.
     Computer architecture and OS can be set using `OS` and `ARCH` environment variables.
 A docker Go image is used for compiling, and the result is stored at `./_output`.

+    Compilation process creates a docker image (`COMPILER_IMAGE` at Makefile) that includes all dependencies for caching.

 - `build-all`